HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Section 4.
 The boundary, dates and times for the outdoor consumption of alcoholic beverages in the

-of this Ordinance sha11 nonetheless remain in fu11 force and effect.
+of this Ordinance shall nonetheless remain in full force and effect.
 The City Council hereby declares that it

 would have adopted each section, subsection, sentence, clause, phrase, or portion of this Ordinance,